beeware/toga/docs/reference/api/mainwindow.rst

 -----

 A :class:`toga.MainWindow` is a :class:`toga.Window` that can serve as the main interface to an application.
-If the platform places menus inside windows, a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).
+On desktop platforms that place menus inside windows, a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).
 It may also contain a toolbar.
+On mobile, web and console platforms, a :class:`toga.MainWindow` will include a title bar that can contain menus and toolbar items.

 In addition to the platform's default commands, user-defined commands can be added to the :class:`toga.MainWindow`'s menu by adding them to